kishoreshelby/fraud-detection-ml/README.md

 This project focuses on detecting fraudulent transactions using Machine Learning techniques.
 It simulates a real-world credit card fraud detection system by handling highly imbalanced data, applying preprocessing techniques, and training robust ML models.

-The project is designed to be **internship-ready and industry-oriented**, with a clean folder structure, modular code, and reproducible results.
+The project is designed to be ** industry-oriented**, with a clean folder structure, modular code, and reproducible results.

 ---